 3. Roll away from the hole before attempting to stand.

 1. Snow crystals can be grouped into more than 80 different types/categories.

 2. Shapes of snowflakes depend on weather temperature and the moisture in the air at the time they are forming.

 3. Research shows that shapes vary.
 They can look like columns, dendrites, needles, plates and the shapes are quite irregular.

 4. Most snowflakes have six sides.

-www.myvocabulary.com offers more than 515 word lists.
-To see Winter Weather, and Hurricanes word lists, go to the home page for word games, interactive, printable worksheets, word puzzles and themed content.
+www.myvocabulary.com offers more than 625 word lists.
+To see Winter Weather and Hurricanes word lists, go to the home page for word games, interactive, printable worksheets, word puzzles and themed content with Latin root words>/B> that align with Common Core State Standards.
 2500 pages of free content are available only online.
-There are no fees.
+There are no fees, no registration.